dip-proto/fastly.js/docs/api/vcl-parser.md

   `);
 } catch (error) {
   console.error((error as Error).message);
-  // Unterminated string literal at line 3
+  // Expected ';' after set statement at line 6, column 4
 }
 ```

-`loadVCLContent` (in `src/vcl.ts`) wraps this and prints the error before re-throwing, which is what you see when the proxy fails to start.
+`loadVCLContent` (in `src/vcl.ts`) wraps this: it logs the message together with a source frame pointing at the offending line, then throws a `VCLDiagnosticError` (from `src/diagnostics.ts`) carrying the same information.
+That is what you see when the proxy fails to start.

 ## Working with multiple files